Serious Fraud Office charges Queen St forex broker Russell Maher with fraud

-A Queen St forex broker whose business collapsed leaving clients - mostly used-car importers - owed $13m, has entered no plea to fraud charges brought by the Serious Fraud Office.
+A Queen St forex broker whose business collapsed leaving clients - mostly used-car importers - owed $13 million, has entered no plea to fraud charges brought by the Serious Fraud Office.

 The charges relate to Forex Brokers Limited (FBL), through which the defendant provided foreign exchange services.
 The maximum penalty for each charge is 10 years' imprisonment.